 Best Android music apps

-There's life beyond Google Play Music.
+There's life beyond the now dead Google Play Music.
 Check out the top Android music apps to add a little melody to your Android phone.

 IDAGIO ($9.99 per month)